NeuroTechX/ntx_slack_archive/eegdata.md

  >Hey guys.
 I am intrigued about the Riemannian Geometry approach to motor imagery classification.
 I have read it works well with not-to-many channels... but do you think it works well with a low-channel setup (around 6-8), for example with an OpenBCI?

+10/17/2017 6:18 PM

+ **fred-simard** :

+ >I used py-Riemman on a low-count channel (4), on a different paradigm and it worked very well.
+If anything, it will probably score higher than most of the algorithms out there.
+Ask alexandre.barachant I'm sure he tried it.